-Standard Group 14 actuators are equipped with built in mechanical stops.
-All output shaft movement must occur within these stops.
+Group 42 actuators are equipped with fixed, non-adjustable, built-in mechanical stops.
+All output shaft movement must occur within these stops, which are approximately 1/8" beyond each end of maximum stroke range.

-The over-travel limit switches are used to limit the electrical control range of the actuator.
-These switches are cam operated, and are set slightly wider apart than the actuator's intended full range of electronic operation.
-With this range, the limit switch cams are each set inside the mechanical stops, and are positioned to provide an electrical over-travel protection without opening in the normal operating range.
-If the actuator stroke is changed by adjusting the calibar (see page 23), the limit switches are simultaneously adjusted.
+The over-travel limit switches are used to limit the electrical control range of the drive.
+These switches are cam operated and are set slightly wider apart then the drive's intended full range of electronic operation.
+The limit switches are positioned to provide an electrical overtravel protection.